swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 - `default` and `defaults` (in any letter casing combination) are not allowed as trait names to avoid confusion with default traits.

+### swift package dump-package

+The `swift package dump-package` command will include information of the trait configuration for the package and the dependencies it uses in the JSON output.

 ## Impact on existing packages

 There is no impact on existing packages.
 Any package can start adopting package